 Push "SCAN" until you hear a beep.
-"SCAN" will appear on the display and the auto changer will scan the first track of the next disc.
+"SCAN" will appear on the display and the player will scan the first track of the next disc.
 To select a disc, push the "SCAN" again.
-If the auto changer has scanned all the discs, it will stop scanning.
+If the player has scanned all the discs, it will stop scanning.